libp2p/specs/pubsub/gossipsub/partial-messages.md

 ### PartialIHAVE

-Partial IHave allow nodes to signal HAVE information before receiving all segments, unlocking the use of partialIWANT in more contexts.
+PartialIHave allows nodes to signal HAVE information before receiving all segments, unlocking the use of partialIWANT in more contexts.

+In the context of partial messages, it is more useful than IHAVE as it tells the peer the group ID.
+In contrast, a IHAVE only includes a message ID that is unique to the message.
+A receiving peer has no way to link an IHAVE's message ID with a group ID, without having the full message.

 Partial IHAVE messages can be used both in the context of lazy push, notifying peers about reception progress, and in the context of heartbeats, sending